moderndatacompany/dataos.info/docs/quick_guides/working_on_lens_studio/index.md

 ### **Building  and Running Queries**

-Use dimensions and measures from your data model to create queries.
+Mix and match dimensions and measures from your data model to create queries to extract meaningful insights.

 1. Expand a table or view, then select the dimensions and measures needed for your analysis.
 Selected fields will be added to members.